Working remotely is getting increasingly popular. In reality, teams are no longer required to work in the same physical place.

 While remote work might be beneficial, it cannot replace face-to-face meetings with your team.
 As a result, it's critical to set up time to meet with your team members in person (if possible).
 You may plan in-person business meetings or entertaining events for your company.

 If you're arranging a face-to-face meeting, consider hiring a modest office space for the day so your staff can get together.
-Take your company to a fun activity like bowling or ax-throwing if you're arranging a casual gathering.
+Take your company to a fun activity like bowling, ax-throwing, or riding beach cruiser bikes if you're arranging a casual gathering.
 Here are a few advantages of attending in-person events:

 If the distance between your team members prevents you from doing in-person festivities, you may still hold virtual ones.
 You may host virtual ice breaker meetings, happy hours, quizzes, and even virtual meals with your colleagues.